Ecumenical Catholic Communion

 The Ecumenical Catholic Communion (ECC) is an Independent Old Catholic church based within the United States.
 Its members understand themselves as following the Catholic tradition without being in communion with the Bishop of Rome.
-The ECC is a confederation of independent communities based in the United States and Europe.
-The membership of the ECC is about 10,000, including seven bishops, and more than 50 communities across 20 states.

 In 2009, the Ecumenical Anglican Church (EAC), an independent church, joined the ECC.
 The ECC is a member of the National Council of Churches (NCC).

 The Ecumenical Catholic Communion differs from Roman Catholic practice in many ways, such as consecrating married individuals to the episcopacy, ordaining women, and permitting remarriage after divorce.

+In 2025, it would have 40 churches and 5,500 members in 4 countries.

 History

 The Ecumenical Catholic Communion professes that its roots are to be found in the Old Catholic Church and counts the Declaration of Utrecht among its foundational sources although it is not in communion with the Old Catholic Church of Utrecht.